Creating Engaging Social Media Content With Canva on iPad and iPhone

 What makes Canva worth your time is not the sheer number of templates, it is how fast you can go from a blank square to something you are proud to post.
 A few things earned their keep in our testing:

-• Ready sized templates.
-Tap Create, pick Instagram Post, Story, or TikTok, and the canvas is already the right dimensions.
+- Ready sized templates.
+Tap the plus button, pick Instagram Post, Story, or a video format, and the canvas is already the right dimensions.
 No guessing at pixels.

-• Brand Kit.
+- Brand Kit.
 Drop in your logo, two or three colors, and your fonts once, then every new design pulls from them.
 This alone cut my design time roughly in half by day three.
+On the free plan you get one Brand Kit, which is plenty for a single business.
+If you juggle several clients, multiple kits are a Pro thing now.

-• Magic Resize.
+- Magic Resize.
 Build a square post, then turn it into a Story and a Pinterest pin without rebuilding from scratch.
-It is a Pro feature, but it is the one I would actually pay for.
+It sits behind Pro, and it is the one feature I would actually pay for if I posted to more than one platform a day.

-• Text effects and the photo editor.
-Curved text, shadows, and a quick background blur live right in the toolbar, so you rarely need a second app.
+- Text effects and the photo editor.
+Curved text, shadows, and a quick photo blur live right in the toolbar, so you rarely need a second app.

 Practical tips from a week of daily posting